 Medicare Part D eligibility and enrollment

-You must first enroll in Medicare A and B before you can apply for Part D. To qualify for Part D, you must fall into one of the below categories:
+You must first enroll in Medicare A and B before you can apply for Part D. To qualify for Part D Medicare plans, you must fall into one of several categories.

 - Be over the age of 65